 The post-WWII period saw the club continue on their path of prosperity with another two League titles (1948, 1953) and an FA Cup (1950).
 Those were the last trophies the club would see for the next seventeen years, however; with their best players retiring or leaving for more successful clubs, Arsenal fell into a slump of mediocrity.

 After winning their first Double in 1971, it seemed like the club's fortunes had finally turned.
-However, this was followed up by a long string of second-place league finishes and losses in Cup finals, with the 1979 FA Cup victory being the only bright spot on their record during this time.
+Yet, this was followed up by a long string of second-place league finishes and losses in Cup finals, with the 1979 FA Cup victory being the only bright spot on their record during this time.
 They were a little more successful under George Graham, whose defense-oriented mindset proved a good fit with the club's players.
-During Graham's nine years in charge (1986-1995), Arsenal won two League titles, two League Cups, an FA Cup, as well as their first and only Cup Winners' Cup by defeating Parma 1-0 in the final.
+During Graham's nine years in charge (1986–1995), Arsenal won two League titles, two League Cups, an FA Cup, as well as their first and only Cup Winners' Cup by defeating Parma 1-0 in the final (they had been very close to win the 1980 Cup Winners' Cup Final, losing against Valenca in the final after a penalty shootout).

 Arsenal would become far more watchable with the appointment of Arsène Wenger.
 The then-unknown French manager immediately transformed the club into a goal-scoring behemoth, partly by successful import of French players such as Robert Pirés, Patrick Vieira and Thierry Henry.
 Henry was incredibly effective as the lace of the team's attack.
 Between 1996 and 2004, Arsenal claimed three League titles and three FA Cups, with the 2003–2004 season being particularly noteworthy due to the club not losing a single game in the Premier League.
 That squad, powered by Henry's 30 goals in 37 matches, was later dubbed “The Invincibles”.

-As one of the top clubs in England the capacity of 38,419 at Highbury was not enough.
-Arsenal wanted to expand the stadium, but was not given permission.
-Therefore, they had to build a new stadium and in 2006 Emirates Stadium was ready for first kick-off with potentially over 60,000 in the crowd.
+Being one of the top clubs in England, the 38,419 seats at Highbury was not sufficient (the rule from 1994 dictating all-seater stadiums in the league had considerably reduced the capacity).
+Arsenal wanted to expand the stadium, but wasn't given permission since the stands were historically listed buildings.
+They had to build a new stadium and in 2006 Emirates Stadium was ready for first kick-off with potentially over 60,000 in the crowd.

 In recent years, Arsenal has been somewhat of a perennial bridesmaid.
 While the club was always among the favorites to win the league, a string of major injuries and/or disappointing losses would inevitably see them tail off in the title race.
 As a sort of consolation prize for the club's fans, the three additional FA Cup trophies in 2005, 2014 and 2015 have made Arsenal the most successful club in the competition's history.